VergilOP/Note/University/2nd/Artificial Intelligence 2/AI2 Note.md

     - Assume then we consider Q1, then Q1 going to column 3 has fewest constraints violated;
     - Assume next we consider Q4, then Q4 going to column 2 has fewest constraints violated;
     - Stop execution and return the solution.

 - Can Local Search always guarantee finding a solution
   - Local search may get stuck in somewhere based on the problem's landscape and search strategy
   ![LocalSearch_example](./images/LocalSearch_example.png)
+  > Strategy like "fixing the queen on the top before fixing the others" can lead to a never-ending search
   - But it is effective in practice: can solve the million-queens problem in an average of 50 steps

-#### Summary: CSPs
+### Summary: CSPs

 - CSPs are a special class of search problems
   - States are partial assignment
   - Goal test defined by constraints
-- Basic strategy: Backtracking
+- Basic **strategy**: Backtracking
-- Speed-ups
+- **Speed-ups**
   - Filtering: forward checking
   - Ordering
-- Local search: not systematically search the space, start with a (bad) complete assignment and improve it iteratively
+- **Local search**: not systematically search the space, start with a (bad) complete assignment and improve it iteratively
   - Not only apply to CSPs, but to various optimisation problems

 - Optimisation

-  - Optimisation problem: search problem with preferences, i.e. objective funciton(s)
+  - Optimisation problem: **search problem** with **preferences**, i.e. objective funciton(s)
-  - They consist of variables, domains, objective function(s)
+  - They consist of **variables, domains, objective function**(s)
     - Objectives:
-      - Single-objective optimisation problems, e.g., Travelling Salesman Problem(TSP): minimising the cost of the travelling
+      - **Single-objective optimisation problems**, e.g., Travelling Salesman Problem(TSP): minimising the cost of the travelling
-      - Multi-objective optimisation problems, e.g., TSP with and additional objective: minimising the time of the travelling
+      - **Multi-objective optimisation problems**, e.g., TSP with and additional objective: minimising the time of the travelling
     - Constraints:
-      - Unconstrained optimisation problems
+      - **Unconstrained optimisation problems**
-      - Constrained optimisation problems
+      - **Constrained optimisation problems**
   - Tree search methods may not work for optimisation problems, e.g. in some continuous search space
   - Local search methods can be effective for optimisation problems

 - Local Search for Optimisation
   ![LocalSearch_Optimisation](./images/LocalSearch_Optimiazation.png)
   - Generally fast and memory efficient
   - Can deal with problems where the search state is difficult to represent/formulate